uuki26/week4/notes.md

-Problems I encoutered when doing Excel:
+Problems I encountered when doing Excel:

 My sum result was different than the correct one which was 19530, and then I found out I supposed to selected ‘Ottawa-Gatineau (Ontario Part)’ rather than 'Ottawa-Gatineau'